beaumccartney/CPSC351/mt2-info-sheet.typ

     $C1 tack C2$, describe how #Mhat moves from a representation of #C1 to #C2
   - *_Cleanup:_* describe anything that #Mhat must do to end its computation, after simulating $M$'s final step
-      - turing machines that recognize languages may not need anything
+      - Turing machines that recognize languages may not need anything

   Finally (if not obvious), a *_proof of correctness_* should be given.
-When both $M$ and #Mhat are turing machine variants with the same input alphabet
+When both $M$ and #Mhat are Turing machine variants with the same input alphabet
   $Sigma$, the following should be shown:

   For every string #arbstring and every $t in NN$, if the execution of $M$ on